Huawei Cloud DCS (Redis)

 }

-Some field descriptions are as follows:
+Partial field descriptions are as follows:

-Field | Type | Description |
+| Field | Type | Description |

 ip |

-String | The IP address for connecting to the cache instance.
-If it's a cluster instance, it returns multiple IP addresses separated by commas.
+String | The IP address to connect to the cache instance.
+If it is a cluster instance, multiple IP addresses are returned, separated by commas.
 For example: 192.168.0.1, 192.168.0.2. |

 charging_mode |

-String | Billing mode, 0 means pay-as-you-go, 1 means annual/monthly subscription billing. |
+String | Billing mode, 0 indicates pay-as-you-go, 1 indicates subscription. |

 no_password_access |

-String | Whether password-free access to the cache instance is allowed: true: this instance can be accessed without a password. false: this instance must be authenticated with a password to access. |
+String | Whether to allow password-free access to the cache instance: true: The instance can be accessed without a password. false: The instance must be authenticated with a password to access. |

 enable_publicip |

-String | Whether the Redis cache instance has public network access enabled True: enabled False: not enabled |
+String | Whether the Redis cache instance has public network access enabled.
+True: Enabled.
+False: Not enabled. |

 max_memory |